garyjli/garyjli/README.md

 <p align='center'>
   I'm a Computer Science and Mathematics student at the University of Maryland, College Park.
   <br><br>
-  Currently, I'm working on building full stack web applications.
-In the near future, I want to work on training AI models.
+  Currently, I'm building full stack web applications and learning how to train AI models.
   <br><br>
-  I love to draw, watch basketball, and follow the stock market.
+  I love watching basketball and following the stock market.
 At home, I have two cats named Gritty and Blitty.
   <br><br>
   <a href='./Gary_Li_Resume.pdf'>Resume</a>
   <br><br>